nexmo-community/CS-churn/post.md

 ```
 For `InternetService`, `Contract` and `PaymentMethod`, we hard code the possible values that can be used for each, and choose a random value.
 For the other features, if it only contained a `Yes` or `No` value in the training set, we'll assign `1` or `0`, randomly, For the features that used `Yes`, `No` and some other string, we'll use `1`, `0` and `-1`, respectively.

-Next, lets go over our predict function, which is called when there is a request to the`/predict` endpoint.
+Next, let's go over our predict function, which is called when there is a request to the`/predict` endpoint.
 ```python
 @app.route('/predict', methods=['GET'])
 @cross_origin()